 JPP: Oh my god, I’ve had nightmares about it.
 I’ve seen videos of what happened to My Chemical Romance.
 Not that I have any affinity for that band, but I hate to see anyone have urine thrown at them.

 Photo: Charlotte Bruning

-Read about Surfer Blood at Rough Trade East here.
+Read our review of Surfer Blood at Rough Trade East here.